-In the business context, it is common to hear business associates loosely refer to one another as “partners”.
-We have all probably been introduced to someone by reference as someone else’s “business partner”.
+It is common to hear business associates loosely refer to one another as “partners”.
+We have all probably been introduced as someone else’s “business partner”.

 In a legal sense, references such as these can be misleading to third-parties, incorrect, and dangerous.
-Therefore, partnership references should be used only if they truly apply to your legal association with another business partner.
+Consequently, “partnership” references should only be used if they truly apply to your legal association with another person.

-In Oregon, “partnership” means an association of two or more persons to carry on as co-owners of a business for profit created under ORS 67.055 (Creation of partnership), predecessor law, or comparable law of another jurisdiction.
+In Oregon, “partnership” means “an association of two or more persons to carry on as co-owners of a business for profit”.
+Oregon partnership law is found under ORS 67.055 (Creation of partnership), predecessor law, or comparable law of another jurisdiction.
 A partnership includes a limited liability partnership.

 If a “partnership” is created, partners are generally jointly and severally and personally liable for the business of the partnership and share equally in its profits and losses.
-This means, in layman’s terms, that two partners are on the hook for everything equally and individually and benefit similarly.
-In the absence of an applicable exception, partners are jointly and severally liable for all obligations of the partnership as set forth here in Oregon law: https://www.oregonlaws.org/ors/67.105 These can be a very big risks for partners.
-Consequently, “partners” need to choose one another carefully.
-And since a legal “partnership” can be created fairly easily, business co-owners need to begin such arrangements carefully and before deciding to actually begin business operations or hold themselves out as doing so publicly.
+In layman’s terms, all partners are “on the hook” for everything equally and individually and benefit similarly.
+In the absence of an applicable exception, partners are jointly and severally liable for all obligations of the partnership as set forth here in Oregon law: https://www.oregonlaws.org/ors/67.105 These are very big risks for partners.
+Consequently, “partners” must choose one another carefully.
+Since a legal “partnership” is created fairly easily, business co-owners must begin a partnership carefully and before deciding to begin business operations or hold themselves out as doing so publicly.

-By law, partners also owe one another the fiduciary duties of loyalty and care in the operation and business of the partnership, which include: https://www.oregonlaws.org/ors/67.155 Consequently, risk and responsibility are created between partners once a partnership is created even if they have not sold any goods or services to the public or entered into contracts with third parties.
+By law, partners also owe one another the fiduciary duties of loyalty and care in the operation and business of the partnership, which include: https://www.oregonlaws.org/ors/67.155 Consequently, partners have risk and responsibility once a partnership is created even if they have not sold goods or services to the public or entered into contracts with third parties.

-Once a legal partnership exists, there are also rules governing how to dissolve it and/or otherwise govern how one partner may disassociate from the partnership to avoid future legal exposure, if the partnership continues after one partner leaves the business.
+Once a legal partnership exists, rules governing how to dissolve it and/or otherwise govern how one partner may disassociate from the partnership to avoid future legal exposure, if the partnership continues after one partner leaves.
 All of these issues are complex.
-Although, it is highly recommended you review all of Oregon’s partnership law under ORS Chapter 67 to begin with here: https://www.oregonlaws.org/ors/chapter/67 , each partner should consult with her own legal counsel before considering doing business with another as a co-owner.
+Although, it is highly recommended you review all of Oregon’s partnership law under ORS Chapter 67 to begin with here: https://www.oregonlaws.org/ors/chapter/67 , each partner must consult with her own legal counsel before considering doing business with another as a co-owner.
 Depending on your situation, you may have better legal options by creating another type of business entity like a Limited Liability Company (LLC) to avoid some of the common pitfalls and liabilities associated with a legal “partnership”.